swanmac/Card-Deck/README.md

 # Card-Deck
-Card Game built with SwiftUI
+IOS Card Game built with Swift using the SwiftUI

 # Application Uses:
 - SwiftUI